s-msiebe/IoT-Innovationslabor/WebInterface/README.md

 # WebInterface LinkedIoT

+## NPM

+At first if you don´t have npm you can download it [here](https://www.npmjs.com/get-npm "Der Linktitel").

+## Webinterface

-Run `npm run webinterface` in `/Code/WebInterface/` to install all the dependencies.
+Run `npm run installwebinterface` in `/WebInterface/` to install all the dependencies.

 ## Server